techsoft3d/ts3d-hc-smartfilter/README.md

 Initializes the Manager UI and displays it.
 The first parameter is the id of the div that the UI should be created in.
 The second parameter is the webviewer object.
 If the third parameter is set to true the import/export buttons will be visible in the UI.

 ### Usage

-This class essentially keeps a list of filters that can be applied to the model.
+This class keeps track of a list of search filters that can be applied to a model.
 The user can add a new filter by pressing the add button which adds the current editor search to the filter list.

 After the search has been added it can be executed via the "Select" button which will highlight all found nodes and update the search editor window.
 The user can also edit the generated text describing the search, update the filter from the current editor search or delete the filter from the list.
-The final colum in the list indicates if the filter should become a smart property.
+The final column in the list indicates if the filter should become a smart property.
 See below for more information on this functionality.

 With the optional Load/Export buttons the user can load and save the current list of smartfilters to a file.

 ### Advanced Usage:

-You can provide a callback function that gets triggered on any change of the list of smartfilters.
-You can then retrieve the smartfilterlist from the SmartFilterManager object and push it to your server as in the example below:
+A callback function can be provided that gets triggered on any change of the list of smartfilters.
+In the callback the list of smartfilters can then be retrieved from the SmartFilterManager object and further processed (pushed to a server, etc.).
+See example below:
 ```
     SFUI.SmartFilterManagerUI.setUpdatedCallback(smartFiltersUpdated);
     async function smartFiltersUpdated() {